| Barry MacDonnell's

 If you wish to delete just navigation hyperlinks such as the one to a TOC described above: open Reveal Codes, then display the hyperlink property bar by right-clicking any toolbar and clicking Hyperlink Tools; then use the Hyperlink Next or Hyperlink Previous buttons on that bar to jump individually from one link to the next, skipping over the ones you want to keep and (in Reveal Codes) deleting the others — the same way described in the tip above about deleting a particular hyperlink.
 [Note that these buttons do not search inside substructures such as headers, footers, footnotes. endnotes, text boxes, etc.]

-☼ Using a header or footer to contain the hyperlinked item that links back to a Table of Contents (or similar structured text) has the advantage of displaying the hyperlinked item on every page where the header or footer is present.
+☼ Using a header or footer to contain the hyperlinked item that links back to a Table of Contents (or similar structured text) has the advantage of displaying the hyperlinked item on every page where that particular header or footer is present.

 For more on these structures see here.